What do you think of when you hear the words “Kentucky Derby?”

 The winner of the Derby gets toasted by the governor of Kentucky with a silver julep cup.

-CNN did an in-depth history of the mint julep last year.
+CNN did an in-depth history of the mint julep.

-Last year, a traditional mint julep cost $11 at Churchill Downs, but if you really have money to throw around and you want to splurge, you can get a special mint julep that costs $1,000.
+In recent years, a traditional mint julep has cost $11 at Churchill Downs, but if you really have money to throw around and you want to splurge, you can get a special mint julep that costs $1,000.

 Why do these mint juleps cost $1,000?